 NFS (Network File System) is a client/server system.
-A server exports one ore more directories that can be imported by a client.
-For more information, see Chapter 29, Sharing File Systems with NFS (†Reference).
+A server exports one or more directories that can be imported by a client.
+For more information, see Chapter 28, Sharing File Systems with NFS (↑Reference).

-Use NFS, if you have to share files very often and for different users.
-It integrates well into your Linux system and you can browse the imported directory structure like any other folder on your local machine.
-Depending on how you configure it, enable read, write permissions or both.
+Use NFS if you share files very often and for different users.
+Generally, this protocol is more common in the Linux world than in the Windows world.
+An NFS export integrates well into your Linux system and you can browse the imported directory structure like any other folder on your local machine.
+Depending on how you configure it, enable write and read permissions or both on the server.
 In general, for a home user it makes sense to allow read and write access.